lakinduboteju/rag-gym-impl/README.md

 ## How this differs from the original RAG-Gym

 - **Upstream reuse, selectively**: We load multiple modules directly from the upstream source (e.g., `rag_gym.envs.state`, `rag_gym.envs.action`, agent utilities, and more over time).
 We avoid importing the upstream top-level package to keep optional heavy dependencies (like `transformers`) out of the minimal example workflow when they aren’t required.
 - **Custom environment layer**: In the original RAG-Gym, the environment is responsible for retrieval and observation generation.
-Here, we will not use the upstream environment.
-Instead, we will integrate with an external **RAGFlow** system and its datasets for retrieval and corpora access.
+Here, we replace the upstream environment with a custom `RetrievalEnv` that connects to an external **RAGFlow** service for retrieval and corpora access.
 - **LLM-based agent loop**: Rather than using the upstream agent implementations, we will prototype agents that:
   - Generate action candidates from the current state using an LLM.
   - Mimic a critic by using an LLM to select a single action to promote and apply.